arturo21/npm-cycle2/README.md

 That's it!
 You don't need to write any script to initialize the slideshow, Cycle2 will auto-initialize if you use the class cycle-slideshow.
 Documentation, Demos, Downloads and FAQ

-Everything you need to know can be found here: http://jquery.malsup.com/cycle2/ Bower
+Everything you need to know can be found here: https://github.com/arturo21/npm-cycle2 Bower

-To install Cycle2 via Bower:
+To install Cycle2 via NPM:

-bower install jquery-cycle2
+npm i cycle2

-The only file you will need (unless you're customizing) is build/jquery.cycle2.min.js
+The only file you will need (unless you're customizing) is build/cycle2.js

 (Other files are available for advanced customization and you can read more about them on the download and advanced download pages.)
 Build